Thomas Lennon (screenwriter, born 1896)

-Thomas Lennon (10 May 1896 – 17 March 1963) was a screenwriter who wrote Frank Buck’s film, Jacaré, and a screen adaptation of the Maxwell Anderson play Knickerbocker Holiday.
+Thomas Lloyd Lennon (May 10, 1896 – March 17, 1963) was an American screenwriter who wrote Frank Buck’s film, Jacaré, and a screen adaptation of the Maxwell Anderson play Knickerbocker Holiday.

 Early years

 Thomas Lennon was the son of John Lennon, a wholesale grocer, born in Ireland in 1847, and Mary Lennon.
 Thomas was a World War I veteran, according to the 1930 US Census.

 Motion pictures

 In 1934 Lennon won recognition as author of The Laughing Journey, a bitter and brilliant Irish novel.
 It was too artistic for Hollywood to regard seriously, so he continued in his job as copy editor in the RKO press office.
 Lennon was assigned to prepare a Wheeler & Woolsey comedy but just as he was about to begin, was offered a part in Katharine Hepburn's Sylvia Scarlett.
 Lennon promptly accepted because, as he said, "actors make indecent wages."
 In 1937, Lennon was a writer of The Man Who Found Himself.
 After a few more assignments Lennon moved to MGM in 1938.